The team

 Sébastien Kuchly

-PhD Student "I am studying mechanical properties of sea ice floes as well as their interaction with swell in order to improve Arctic climate models."
+"I am studying mechanical properties of sea ice floes and their interaction with swell in order to improve Arctic climate models"

 Anna Bang Kvorning